Drip irrigation: Drip tape

-Drip tape is a type of thin-walled dripperline used in drip irrigation.
+Drip tape is a type of thin-walled dripper line used in drip irrigation.
 The first drip tape was known as "Dew Hose".

-Drip tape duct tape is made of polyethylene and is sold flat on reels.
+Drip tape duct tape is made of polyethylene and sold flat on reels.
 The wall thickness typically ranges from 4 to 25 mil.
-Thicker walled tapes are commonly used for permanent subsurface drip irrigation and thinner walled tapes for temporary throw-away type systems in high-value crops.
+Thicker-walled tapes are commonly used for permanent subsurface drip irrigation, and thinner-walled tapes for temporary throw-away systems in high-value crops.

 Water exits from tape through emitters or drippers.
 The typical emitter spacing ranges from 6 to 24 in.
-In some products, the emitters are manufactured simultaneously with the tape and are actually formed as part of the product itself.
-In others, the emitters are manufactured separately and installed at the time of production.
+In some products, the emitters are manufactured simultaneously with the tape and formed as part of the product.
+In others, the emitters are manufactured separately and installed during production.

-Some product is not a tape, but a thin-walled dripperline, but in popular parlance, both types of products are called tapes.
+Some products are not tape but a thin-walled dripper line, but in popular parlance, both types of products are called tapes.
 Typical tape diameters are 5/8 in, 7/8 in, and 1+3/8 in, with the larger diameters more commonly used on permanent installations with longer runs.

 Drip tape is a recyclable material and can be recycled into viable plastic resins for reuse in the plastics manufacturing industry.